 There are two primary forms of diagnostic testing for allergies Intradermal Allergy Testing and Serum Allergy Testing.
 The type of allergy testing that your vet recommends will be based on the symptoms your pet is presenting and a number of other factors.

-- Intradermal Allergy Testing
+- Intradermal Allergy Testing for Pets

 Intradermal testing is the gold standard in allergy testing for environmental allergies.